vagonbar/gr-gwn3/README.md

 ## Installation

 This version of GWN requires GNU Radio 3.8.
-The following instructions assume gr-gwn3 is cloned in the user's home directory under subdirectory GNURadio, and GNU Radio 3.8 is installed in /home/gnuradio-3.8.
+The following instructions assume gr-gwn3 is cloned in the user's home directory under subdirectory ```~/GNURadio```, and GNU Radio 3.8 is installed in ```/home/gnuradio-3.8```.

 ```
   cd